Duolingo Review – Rated and Reviewed by LTL

 Duolingo for Chinese – Yay or Nay?

-For me, it’s a resounding YAY.
+For me, it’s a YAY.
 Duolingo digs deep by providing you with a host of topics, builds your confidence with sentences and increases your vocabulary and Hanzi all at the same time.
 Despite the things to improve, there’s no doubt Duolingo is one of the better Chinese learning apps there is.
 The fact it covers a load of languages mean if you get on with the app, it’s easy to get stuck into another one once you’ve “got the bug”

 Tinycards – Also recommended